-In 2022, Complii's directors attended the AGM in person or by virtual means, except Greg Gaunt who was unable to attend the meeting.
-At this stage, it is anticipated that shareholders will be able to attend the 2022 AGM in person (subject to government restrictions).
+In 2023, Complii's directors attended the AGM in person or by virtual means.
+At this stage, it is anticipated that shareholders will be able to attend the 2024 AGM in person (subject to government restrictions).
 The AGM will also be webcast with shareholders able to view the meeting online.
 Votes will need to be submitted online or by proxy form prior to the cut-off date and time.
-All directors are expected to attend the 2023 AGM, whether in person or by virtual means.
+All directors are expected to attend the 2024 AGM, whether in person or by virtual means.